Table of Contents

 2. Requirements for Good Plaster Material

-The plaster material should fulfill the following requirements:
+The plaster material should fulfil the following requirements:

 a.
 It should be hard and durable.

 b.
-It should remain on the surface and should protect from chemical attacks and weathering actions.
+It should remain on the surface and protect from chemical attacks and weathering actions.

 c.
 It should have good workability.